 Label Activity Description Power On Off Power is supplied to the router.
 Power is not supplied to the router.
 Test On Off The system is initializing.
 The system is ready and running.
-Internet Blink Amber On Green Blink Green Indicates ADSL training.
+Internet Blink - Amber On - Green Blink - Green Indicates ADSL training.
 The Internet port has detected a link with an attached device.
 Data is being transmitted or received by the Internet port.
-Wireless On Off Indicates that the Wireless port is initialized.
-The Wireless Access Point is turned off.
 LAN On (Green) Blink (Green) On (Amber) Blink (Amber) Off The Local port has detected link with a 100 Mbps device.
 Data is being transmitted or received at 100 Mbps.
 The Local port has detected link with a 10 Mbps device.
 Data is being transmitted or received at 10 Mbps.
 No link is detected on this port.